 My goal was to bring as much light and airy-ness as possible to the space so I wanted the countertops to be reflective and the marble backsplash to be polished.
 The light bounches off of both of these surfaces beautifully.

-Our polished marble subway backsplash is this polished venatino marble mosaic by Allen+Roth.
+Our polished marble subway backsplash is a polished venatino Allen + Roth mosaic found at Lowe’s.

 LG Viatera Quartz Had a Friendly Price Tag